petipois/webiny-job-board-app/README.md

-# Create a Job Board Application with Webiny & Vue JS
+# Job Board Application with Webiny, GraphQL & Vue JS
 Job board Application - Webiny CMS Tech Article
 # How to use
 - Clone the repository